18F/joining-18f/_positions/product-manager.md

 **Applicants applying for this job must meet the following requirements:**

 Have product management related experience demonstrating *each* of the five competencies *and* specialized experience listed below:
 - **Communication**: Ability to communicate effectively with a variety of audiences to establish a shared vision and understanding of the project’s objectives and goals.
-- **Product Experience**: Ability to deliver the right product using user-centered and agile-based methodologies.
+- **Product experience**: Ability to deliver the right product using user-centered and agile-based methodologies.
 - **Leadership**: Ability to effectively lead a cross-functional team to meet project/product objectives.
 - **Innovation**: Ability to apply innovative tools and technologies  and to help partners make strategic & tactical decisions toward innovation.
-- **18F Core Values Alignment**: The ability to work with integrity, transparency and resiliency in civic minded or high impact environment.
+- **18F core values alignment**: The ability to work with integrity, transparency and resiliency in civic minded or high impact environment.

-###Specialized Experience:
+###Specialized experience:
 **GS-14**
 To qualify at a GS-14 level you must demonstrate at least one year of specialized experience at the next lower grade level GS-13, or equivalent in the federal service:
 - Developing or communicating the product vision and/or developing or managing the product roadmap